Striving for excellence in gene delivery to support basic science research and the clinical-stage drug development of the future

 How should I store the AAV that I receive?

-AAV has been proven stable at 4° C and room temperature for use in immediate experiments.
+AAV has been proven stable at 4° C for short-term use and room temperature for immediate use.
 For long-term storage, please keep AAV at -80° C for best quality and longevity.
 Research suggests that storing AAV at -20° C is not sufficient for long-term preservation, and may reduce transduction efficiency of the virus.
 Be advised that although AAV is a very stable virus, multiple freeze-thaw cycles may reduce the titer of the product.
 For more information, please visit Safety and Storage and see our AAV Vector Storage and Handling Information.

 Can I reorder more of the same virus product with the same Lot Number?